A Critical Need Ignored: Inadequate Diagnosis and Treatment of ADHD After Age 60

-In fact, symptoms of attention deficit disorder (ADHD or ADD) may flare and grow after midlife — especially when mixed with normal age-related cognitive decline, worsening physical health, and the lack of structure that often comes with retirement.
-Why then, do the unique needs of this large (and growing) population remain largely ignored in diagnostic tests, accepted treatment practices, and peer-reviewed research?
+In fact, symptoms of attention deficit hyperactivity disorder (ADHD) may flare and grow after midlife — especially when mixed with normal age-related cognitive decline, worsening physical health, and the lack of structure that often comes with retirement.
+Why then, do the unique needs of this large (and growing) population of adults with ADHD remain largely ignored in diagnostic tests, accepted treatment practices, and peer-reviewed research?

 What Does ADHD Look Like in Older Adults?

-Nadeau’s research is preliminary, she said, but it is beginning to paint a picture of what ADHD looks like in adults over the age of 60.
-So far, she’s conducted in-depth interviews with more than 70 women and men diagnosed with ADHD, covering their symptom progression, their experience with medical professionals, and their biggest challenges (both ADHD-related and otherwise) associated with aging.
+Preliminary research is beginning to paint a picture of what ADHD looks like in adults over the age of 60.
+I have conducted in-depth interviews with more than 130 women and men diagnosed with ADHD, covering their symptom progression, their experience with medical professionals, and their biggest challenges (both ADHD-related and otherwise) associated with aging.

-Nadeau says her findings show that ADHD can look markedly different throughout a person’s lifetime — symptoms shift during the transition from childhood to adolescence and young adulthood, again when a person enters midlife, and again during the senior years.
-While every subject has a unique symptom profile, she said, Nadeau has identified the following patterns that appear fairly consistently in older adults with ADHD:
+Findings show that ADHD can look markedly different throughout a person’s lifetime — symptoms shift during the transition from childhood to adolescence and young adulthood, again when a person enters midlife, and again during the senior years.
+While every subject has a unique symptom profile, the following patterns appear fairly consistently in older adults with ADHD:

 - “Swiss cheese memory,” or a memory that is not consistently failing, but also can’t be reliably counted on.
 Certain things are easy to remember for her subjects, she said, while others slip through the cracks.